 Hair loss is a common and often distressing problem for both men and women.
 According to The American Academy of Dermatology, hereditary hair loss affects about 30 million women and 50 million men in the United States.

 Androgenetic alopecia/hair loss is characterized by a decrease in the density and diameter of the hair and miniaturization of the hair follicle.
 It is a progressive disorder if left untreated, and can result in significant balding.
 Most patients present complaints of a receding hairline as well as loss of hair on the top of the scalp.
-PRP hair restoration at the Bryn Mawr, Newtown Square, and Philadelphia-area practice Cirillo Cosmetic Dermatology Spa aims to reverse these effects, slowing the rate of hair loss and encouraging hair regrowth.
+PRP at the Bryn Mawr, Newtown Square, and Philadelphia-area practice Cirillo Cosmetic Dermatology Spa is a procedure used for hair restoration.

 What Causes Hair Loss?

 The average person can lose 50 to 100 hairs per day.
 Hair loss becomes a medical issue when bald patches and/or excessive thinning occurs.

 There are many causes of hair loss.
 Women may notice hair loss after giving birth.
 Excessive stress can cause sudden hair loss, as can some diseases and medical treatments.
 Even hair care practices, such as coloring, perming, or straightening, can be factors in hair loss.